loothie/loothie/README.md

-cute will art by @cherytalah on x
+art by @cherytalah on x